robinryden/swedbank-open-banking/README.md

 All feedback is appreciated!

 ## Examples
-### following examples are used inside Sandbox mode
+Following examples are used inside Sandbox mode

 #### Get all accounts from user